hoonman/crucifers/README.md

 ### Werejix
 **Desc:** The ragged claws of Heletha.
 It gnaws at the user themselves, inflicting pain only a few can tolerate.
+* [x] **Ragged Slash:** Release three flesh rending gashes that deal knockback damage for every tick the target is damaged.
+* [ ] **Shredding Dance:** after 2 ragged slashes, lunge the user forwards to perform 3 RAGGED SLASHES while dashing that chains if there are more enemies.
+* [x] **Volunatry Suffering:** user takes damage while having this weapon equipped, but stops when user's hp drops to a certain point.
+User's atk damage increases as user's health increases.
+* [x] **Stimulus:** user temporarily takes no damage from VOLUNTARY SUFFERING.
+All damage that user would've taken are reflected back to enemies near the user.
+* [x] **Feral Rage:** increase user's speed(3) and haste(3).
+Hitting an enemy forcefully moves the user closely towards that target.
 - recipe: netherite shovel + 8 netherite ingots

 ### Rhakal